kieranpotts/devboxes/boxes/php70/README.md

 - Redis v4
 - Sendmail v8

-The following system software is provided:
+The operating system is Ubuntu v18.04 LTS and the following system software is included:

-- Ubuntu v18.04 LTS
 - Curl
 - OpenSSL
 - `pip` for Python 3